OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 |prepare-tmpl-user-input-1|

 These inputs will be presented to the user when the Template is instantiated.
-The VM guest needs to be :ref:`contextualized <bcont>` to make use of the values provided by the user.
+The VM guest needs to be :ref:`contextualized <context_overview>` to make use of the values provided by the user.

 |prepare-tmpl-user-input-3|